zhiyanfoo/controlplaneplayground/scenarios/vhds-odcds-basic/README.md

 go run cli/*.go -config scenarios/vhds-odcds-basic/basic-config.json -action update
 ```

-Make client call
+Make client calls with persistent connection

 ```
-./scripts/make_request.sh
+go run pinger/*.go
 ```

 The first client call will fail due to a bug in xds.
-The second one will second.
+The subsequent ones will succeed.
+Using the pinger allows you to observe that the persistent gRPC connection is maintained across XDS config changes.
+Press Ctrl+C to stop.